carlosmertens/code-magazine/README.md

 # The Code Magazine

-Learn basics of Semantic HTML with a simple but well structure project.
+Learn basics of Semantic HTML and the basics of CSS with a simple but well structure project.

 ## Instructor